Man Relaxing in Lawn Chair with Waves Crashing Behind Ominously

 Ocean and Coastal Resource Management Specialization

-Course work provides rigorous qualitative and quantitative skills-building that is interdisciplinary, current, and practical.
+Coursework provides rigorous qualitative and quantitative skills-building that is interdisciplinary, current, and practical.
 All students produce original interdisciplinary research on current marine issues relevant for policy-making and management decisions.

-• Marine Science and Policy
+- Marine Science and Policy (4 credits)

-• International Marine Law
+- International Marine Law (4 credits)

-• Sustainable Coastal Management
+- Sustainable Coastal Management (4 credits)

-Please refer to the IEP Curriculum page for the most current information on the OCRM requirements.
 Students enrolled at other institutions in the Center for Ocean Solutions Marine consortium may also be eligible for this course of study.
 Please contact the Center for Advising and Career Services for more information.

 “The policy curriculum in the Ocean and Coastal Resource Management masters program at the Middlebury Institute for International Studies is one of the finest in the country.
 With courses in International Marine Law, International Marine Science and Policy, Ocean and Coastal Economics and a two-part Sustainable Coastal Management course and a faculty with ‘real-world’ experience, the Institute offers one of the most complete masters-level coastal and marine policy training programs in the U.S.”